TITLE 35: ENVIRONMENTAL PROTECTION

 Section 302.651 The Human Nonthreshold Criterion

-a) For single substances, a risk level of one in one million (1 in 1,000,000) shall be allowed (i.e, considered acceptable) for the purposes of determination of an HNC.
+a) For single substances, a risk level of one in one million (1 in 1,000,000) must be allowed (i.e., considered acceptable) to determine an HNC.

-b) For mixtures of substances, an additive risk level of one in one hundred thousand (1 in 100,00) shall be allowed (i.e, considered acceptable) for the purposes of determination of an HNC.
+b) For mixtures of substances, an additive risk level of one in one hundred thousand (1 in 100,000) must be allowed (i.e., considered acceptable) to determine an HNC.